Early Music Sources PIE series - English translations of neglected sources

 Support the project on Patreon: www.patreon.com/earlymusicsources

-PIE vol. 1 - Anonymous (ca. 1670-90), Regole di canto figurato, contrappunto, d'accompagnare
+PIE vol. 1 - Anonymous (ca. 1670-90), Regole di canto figurato, contrappunto, d'accompagnare: English edition

-This Manuscript [I-Bc Ms. E. 25] is describing and demonstrating a manner of playing accompaniment so extravagant, we wouldn’t have imagine otherwise.
+This Manuscript [I-Bc Ms. E. 25] is describing and demonstrating a manner of playing accompaniment so extravagant, we wouldn’t have imagined otherwise.
 Amazingly enough, this treatise was never transcribed, translated, or published in modern times.
 Parts of the manuscript were mentioned in our episode about Italian Basso Continuo 1650-1700, but now we wish, with the help of specialists, to create a free online edition of it in English.
 The translation will be made by Dr. Flavio Ferri-Benedetti, a musician and a scholar.